NathanKr/core-web-vitals-cls-playground/README.md

 <h2>Motivation</h2>
 <p>Cumulative layout shift - CLS is a core web vitals metric and is part of page speed insight performance score.
-In particular image might cause layout shift when its width\height is not known to the browser before the page is rendered</p>
+In particular image might cause layout shift when its width\height is not known to the browser before the page is rendered ---> check the tab clsProblem (url cls-problem)</p>
-<p>So the the basic question is how to do it</p>
+<p>So the the basic question is how to eliminate layout shift</p>

 <h2>Installation</h2>